Ectoedemia intimella: Larva

 The larva is pale yellow with a green gut and its head is pale brown.
 At first they mine the midrib and then make a blotch in the leaf.
 It makes a double line of frass with a passage between the lines of frass leading back to the midrib.
 When not feeding the larva hides in the midrib and when too large for the midrib it rests between the line of frass.
 Eventually the larva remains at the feeding edge of the mine and the frass is deposited haphazardly, blocking the passage to the midrib.
 Occasionally a larva mines the petiole and rarely a lateral rib.
 If a leaf falls the larva can be found in a green island and waterlogging does not seem to affect the larva.

 Pupa

-The pupa can be found from November to June, in a pale orcheous to light reddish brown cocoon, on the ground or in leaf litter.
+The pupa can be found from November to June, in a pale ochreous to light reddish brown cocoon, on the ground or in leaf litter.